-Throughout this document, it is assumed that the client has already discovered the server and established a network transport connection for use with TDS.
+This protocol can be used after the client has discovered the server and established a network transport connection for use with TDS.

 No security association is assumed to have been established at the lower layer before TDS begins functioning.
-For Security Support Provider Interface (SSPI) [SSPI] authentication to be used,

-SSPI support needs to be available on both the client and server machines.
+For Security Support Provider Interface (SSPI) [SSPI] authentication to be used, SSPI support needs to be available on both the client and server machines.
 For channel encryption to be used, TLS/SSL support needs to be present on both client and server machines, and a certificate suitable for encryption has to be deployed on the server machine.
 For federated authentication to be used, a library that provides federated authentication support or an equivalent needs to be present on the server, and the client needs to be able to generate a token for federated authentication.